shobrook/rebound/README.md

 # rebound

 Rebound is a command-line tool that instantly fetches Stack Overflow results when you get a compiler error.
-Just use the `rebound` command before the file you want to execute.
+Just run the file you want to compile with the `rebound` command.

 ![Placeholder Demo](demo.gif)